Microwave filtering using forward Brillouin scattering in photonic-phononic emit-receive devices: Output field derivation

 We analyze the case where the input into waveguide A is an optical carrier at frequency \(\omega_0^\text{(A)}\) intensity modulated at frequency \(\Omega\) by an RF signal with amplitude \(V_\text{in}\).
-The field from a Mach Zehnder intensity modulator (MZM) with a half-wave voltage \(V_\pi\), biased at quadrature can be described by \cite{urick2015fundamentals}
+The field from a Mach-Zehnder intensity modulator (MZM) with a half-wave voltage \(V_\pi\) biased at quadrature can be described by \cite{urick2015fundamentals}

-or alternatively, using the Jacobi-Anger expansion, can be expressed as
+or alternatively, using the Jacobi-Anger expansion can be expressed as